Extreme danger: The unfortunate truth in motorsport

-The multi-car crash during the restart in the Formula 1 Tuscan Grand Prix has brought back the focus on safety.
-A minor error of judgement can cause a shower of carbon fibre bodywork and possibly also serious injuries.
+The multi-car crash during the restart in the Formula 1 Tuscan Grand Prix has brought back the focus on racing safety.
+A minor error of judgement can cause a shower of carbon fibre bodywork and also possibly serious injuries.

 Luckily, no driver was injured in the incident at the Mugello track in Italy on Sunday.
 The race stewards concluded that “the root cause of this incident was the inconsistent application of throttle and brake, from the final corner along the pit straight by the drivers”.
 The stewards also issued a warning to 12 drivers.